trickydee/ultramegausb-atari-st-rpikbd/README.md

 * Added 6301 buffer reporting.
 * Enabled UART FIFO for RX and TX (32X buffer)

-irectly to the Pico and not plugged into another hub.

 ## Acknowledgements
 This project is based on the amazing work of many people.
 Especially fieldofcows (https://github.com/fieldofcows/atari-st-rpikb) who created this project.

 In turn the project was pieced together from code extracted from [Steem SSE](https://sourceforge.net/projects/steemsse/).
 All of the work of wiring up the keyboard functions to the HD6301 CPU is credited to Steem SSE.
 This project contains a stripped-down version of this interface, connecting it to the Raspberry Pi's serial port.

 Steem itself uses the HD6301 emulator provided by sim68xx developed by Arne Riiber.
 The original website for this seems to have gone but an archive can be found [here](http://www.oocities.org/thetropics/harbor/8707/simulator/sim68xx/).

 The code to handle the OLED display is Copyright (c) 2021 David Schramm and taken from https://github.com/daschr/pico-ssd1306.

+Bluetooth support is provided by the Bluepad32 project by Ricardo Quesada https://github.com/ricardoquesada/bluepad32.

 Mult language support was added by Klyde https://github.com/klyde2278/atari-st-rpikb who also sells a nice kit and device to run this firmware on.

-## Credits
 To create this ultramegausb build I also relied on the following projects for inspiration and reference implementations:

-- **[Bluepad32](https://github.com/ricardoquesada/bluepad32)** by Ricardo Quesada - Bluetooth HID gamepad library providing support for DualSense, DualShock 4, Switch Pro, Xbox Wireless, and other Bluetooth gamepads
 - **[tusb_xinput](https://github.com/Ryzee119/tusb_xinput)** by Ryzee119 - TinyUSB XInput host driver used for Xbox controller support
 - **[BetterJoy](https://github.com/Davidobot/BetterJoy)** by Davidobot - Reference implementation for Nintendo Switch Pro Controller USB initialization and protocol handling
 - **[stadia-vigem](https://github.com/walkco/stadia-vigem)** by walkco - Complete USB HID report format and button mapping for Google Stadia Controller support